BLaeya/optimised-cv-john-doe/README.md

+#Optimized-CV-John-Doe
+A practice homework to build a single-page React application that displays a professional resume for the fictional character John Doe, styled with the Bootstrap CSS framework.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.